 I had lived in Amsterdam before I moved to Marrakech.
-No wonder why, on my second day in the city, I bought a bike.
+So no wonder I bought a bike on my second day in the city and started to cycle in Marrakech every day.

-It worried me, though, how I will manage to cycle in the hectic streets of Marrakech.
+It worried me, though, how I would manage to cycle in the hectic streets of Marrakech.
 This city has so many forms of transportation.
 Mopeds, motorcycles, donkey carts, horses and carriages – all like to use their own rules like a constant horn blowing and hand gestures.
 Even pedestrians cross the streets anywhere.
 Besides, in Amsterdam, cars stop at the red light.
 In Marrakech – not necessary.

 It took me a few days to get used to the local cycling rules.
 Even though the traffic in the streets looks disorganized, everyone knows their place in this chaos.
 In Marrakech, bicycle roads are not everywhere.
-So, it is a good idea to recall your car driving skills (I have my driving license for 10 years, but rarely use it).
+So, it is a good idea to recall your car driving skills.

 Where to buy a bicycle?

 I bought my bike in the Bab El Khemis flea market.
 In this large souk, you can find all sorts of old things.
 It has workshops making furniture, bedding, pottery and metalwork alongside the market stalls and individuals with their goods laid out on the ground.

 My first bike cost 700 MAD, and it was a good catch.
-My current bicycle cost 1200 MAD (around 100 euros).
+My second bicycle cost 1200 MAD (around 100 euros).
 It’s a perfect Dutch-style city bike, almost new, with gears, a front basket and locks.
 The seller also gave me the receipt with an original bike number, so it is a very legal, registered beauty.

-You can also buy bicycles on the online advertising pages like Avito.ma or Facebook marketplaces.
-In Marrakech, there as well are plenty of stores to buy new bicycles.
-However, I still prefer the flea market for its spirit and unique finds.
+You can also buy bicycles on online advertising pages like Avito.ma or Facebook marketplaces.
+In Marrakech, there are also plenty of stores to purchase new bikes.
+However, I still prefer the flea market’s spirit and unique finds.